 Bulgaria already has so many beautiful places travellers know about and want to definitely visit, such as Rila Monastery, 7 Rila Lakes, Plovdiv’s Old Town… And even though they are popular tourist attractions, they are all worthwhile.

-But this time, I want to share with you some less-known and more interesting travel experiences and places in Bulgaria to put on your bucket list for 2018.
+But this time, I want to share with you some less-known and more interesting travel experiences and places in Bulgaria to put on your bucket list.
 Without further adieu, here are my top 20 recommendations:

 On the Black Sea Coast